Can You Combine Ibuprofen and Acetaminophen?

 Advil Dual Action

-Advil Dual Action is an FDA-approved over-the-counter medication that combines both acetaminophen and ibuprofen for maximum pain relief.
-Combining ibuprofen and acetaminophen allows you to take a lower daily dose of both while still reaping the same pain-relieving benefits.
+Advil Dual Action is the first FDA-approved over-the-counter medication that combines both acetaminophen and ibuprofen to maximize pain relief with their two mechanisms of action.
+Combining ibuprofen and acetaminophen allows you to take a lower maximum daily dose of both while still reaping the same pain-relieving benefits.
 Advil Dual Action provides eight hours of powerful relief and fights toothaches, backaches, menstrual cramps, muscle pains or minor pains of arthritis.
 Advil Dual Action includes the following doses for effective pain relief (dosage is 2 caplets):

 Each medication fights pain in a different way: acetaminophen blocks pain signals while ibuprofen targets pain at the source.
 Get fast-acting and long-lasting pain relief with Advil Dual Action today or learn more about pain relief via our symptoms and tips blog.